johandahlberg/arteria-incubation/README.md

 sequencing core facility.
 However, the type of things presented here can be of use to any group which does enough sequencing that a high degree of automation is necessary.

-This pack is indented as a starting point, not a turn-key solution.
+This pack is intended as a starting point, not a turn-key solution.
 Most sequencing cores will have a sufficiently unique environment that a specialized solution has to be developed, however, the components provided here can make that work easier.